spatialillusions/milsymbol/docs/README.md

 ## Building milsymbol

-Milsymbol is built using [webpack](https://webpack.js.org), and if you installed milsymbol npm everything you need to build milsymbol should have been installed as well since they are listed as devDependencies in package.json, if you don't have npm installed, you will have to install it to build milsymbol.
+Milsymbol is built using rollupjs, and if you installed milsymbol npm everything you need to build milsymbol should have been installed as well since they are listed as devDependencies in package.json, if you don't have npm installed, you will have to install it to build milsymbol.

-The structure of the code is that the webpack config (_webpack.config.js_) is located in the root directory, and the entry point (_index.js_) and all other source code is under `/src`.
+The structure of the code is that the rollup config (_rollup.config.js_) is located in the root directory, and the entry point (_index.js_) and all other source code is under `/src`.